Curious about what a Doula does and how I support clients?

 What if I have a planned caesarean?

-I can still support you.
+I can still support you as your Doula.
 I help you plan it, make suggestions that might improve your experience, help you understand the process, talk through any worries ahead of time.
 On the day I can come with you and help settle you into hospital, some care providers will allow me into theatre if that’s what you want, if not I can wait and help make you comfortable afterwards, supporting you both in those precious first few hours of family life.
-As part of supporting planned caesareans I also offer more postnatal hours.
+As part of supporting planned caesareans I also offer additional postnatal hours.

 What areas of Sydney do you cover?